MojosBeans100/MS3-bike-hire/README.md

 * The confirmation email could specify which bikes were original choices, and which were alternatives, and what the alternatives chosen were.

 * There could be an additional feature to remove the last booking.
+This may be required by the owner, and would currently involve manually deleting this information from various worksheets in the workbook.

+* If the user was not happy with alternative bikes, the code still books in those that are available.
+For example, if they book two bikes, one of which is available and one which is not available, the code will still book in the available one.
+In reality, this might not make sense as in that case the user would most likely prefer to simply cancel the booking entirely.
+The code could be re-written:  if the user is not happy with alternatives, ensure all bikes are found before actually writing them to the calendar.

 # Technologies Used: